OH1KK/KiwiSDR-antenna-switch-extension/README.md

 # BROKEN IN V1.40

 This extension is broken at this time.
+Please wait for fixed version.
 This works if you run from console

    root@sdr:~/Beagle_SDR_GPS# ./kiwi.bin